-The U.S. and Mexico continued discussions related to cooperative measures to reduce potential impacts of the All American Canal lining on Mexico..
+The U.S. and Mexico continued discussions related to cooperative measures to reduce potential impacts of the All American Canal lining on Mexico.
+IBWC also consulted with the Bureau of Reclamation in preparing the draft alternatives and draft Environmental Impact Statement, "Colorado River Interim Guidelines for Lower Basin Shortages for Lower Colorado River Shortage Criteria".
 Similarly, IBWC binational technical work groups continued to develop joint cooperation positions concerning salinity peaks in the deliveries made at the SIB and removal of sediment in the international boundary reach of the Colorado River.